openshift-instruqt/instruqt/instruqt-tracks/playgrounds-openshift411/01-playground/assignment.md

   contents: |
     ## Goal

-    Explore OpenShift version 4.11.
+    Explore OpenShift version 4.12.

     ## Concepts

     * OpenShift Web Console
     * `oc` command line tool
-    * OpenShift Projects and Applications
-    * Your applications on OpenShift

     ## Use case

     You control an OpenShift cluster for one hour.
-You can deploy your own container image, or set up a pipeline to build your application from source, then monitor it with Prometheus as it runs.
-Use an Operator to deploy and manage a database backend for your web app.
+You can deploy your own container image, or set up a pipeline to build your application from source, then use an Operator to deploy and manage a database backend.

     This OpenShift cluster will self-destruct in one hour.
 tabs: